Refinitiv/websocket-api/Applications/Examples/EDP/CSharp/README.md

 `--port`          | OPTIONAL.
 Port of the Elektron Real-Time Service.
 Defaults to 443.
 `--ric`           | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`         | OPTIONAL.
 Identifier for a resource name.
 Defaults to trapi.
+`--service`       | OPTIONAL.
+The requested service name or service ID.
+Defaults to ELEKTRON_DD.

 ## Source File Description
 * `MarketPriceEdpGwAuthenticationExample.cs` - Source file for the MarketPriceEdpGwAuthentication example.